 So, I’m guessing you’ve heard that you can buy all sorts of services on Fiverr for just $5 – but maybe you’ve heard bad things about it too and are wondering whether it’s legitimate.

-Fiverr can also be a straight forward way for newbies to start making money online.
-So, that may also be an opportunity for you.
+Fiverr can also be a straight forward way for people new online to start making money.
+So, this could be an opportunity for you too.

 What is Fiverr About?